knassar/sate-cms/docs-source/content/docs/getting-started/sate-basics.md

 This directory contains several key pieces of the Sate website.
 Under `sate-cms`, you'll find the following directories:

- * `error`: Template files for 404 errors
+ * `error`: Template file for 404 errors
  * `templates`: The default templates used by Sate.
 You may modify these or add any site-wide templates to this subdirectory
  * `plugins`: This directory contains all the standard [Sate plugins](/plugins).
 To install a new plugin for your site, simply copy it into this directory.
-When new versions of Sate are relased, you can non-destructively update the plugins you've installed by using the [Update](/docs/using-sate) directive.
+If you choose not to use a plugin on your site, you can simply delete the folder for that plugin.
+When new versions of Sate are relased, you can non-destructively update the plugins you've installed or re-install plugins you've removed by using the [Update](/docs/using-sate) directive.

 ### `styles` & `scripts`